The network signature of constellation line figures: Introduction

+We ask whether the geometry of constellations is unique to a sky culture (are humanoid-like figures characteristic only to Babylonia, and abstract figures only to China?), or to a type of culture (do cultures of Mesopotamian ancestry, or seafaring cultures, each have a characteristic geometric style?).
+We also ask whether certain line figures are universal in a sky region (were they driven by the star pattern, not by the sky watchers?).
+We investigate these questions in a unified way across cultures.

-We first settle the technical terms in the vocabulary, then draw the hypotheses. \begin{description} \itemsep{0mm} \item[Sky culture] denotes the astronomical traditions of a society at a point in time.
-A sky culture varies in how large the society behind these traditions was (data from one Native American tribe is treated on par as data from Imperial China), when these traditions were documented (from before 0 AD to the 21st century), who the author of the constellations was (the society as a collective, or, rarely, a specific individual), and how rich the records are in line figures (from one to a few hundred). \item[Constellation or asterism] denotes here the popular meaning: a group of stars joined into a figure, rather than the International Astronomical Union (IAU) definition~\cite{IAU}, namely a bounded region of the sky.
-The difference between constellations and asterisms is the tendency for asterisms to be small in size. \item[Line figure] denotes the dot-and-line representation of constellations, as opposed to the pictograph popular in Western cultures before the 19th century.
-Other ways to refer to this in literature include connect-the-dots or stick figures.
+We first settle the technical terms, then draw the hypotheses. \begin{description} \itemsep{0mm} \item[Sky culture] denotes the astronomical traditions of a society at a point in time.
+The cultures are treated equally (a Native American tribe is treated on par with Imperial China), regardless of the population size, the time of documentation (from before 0 AD to the 21st century), the author (the society as a collective, or a specific individual), or the number of line figures. \item[Constellation or asterism] denotes a group of stars joined into a line figure, rather than the International Astronomical Union (IAU) definition~\cite{IAU}, namely a bounded region of the sky.
+The difference between constellations and asterisms is the tendency for asterisms to be small in size. \item[Line figure] denotes the dot-and-line representation of constellations.
+Other names include connect-the-dots or stick figures.
 Line figures are \emph{spatial graphs}.
-The stars are the \emph{nodes}, placed at specific spherical coordinates on the sky, and labelled with their magnitude.
+The stars are \emph{nodes}, at specific spherical coordinates on the sky, labelled with a magnitude.
 The \emph{links} are arcs (or geodesics) between pairs of stars.
-The spatial graphs may or may not be planar, or even connected (although the vast majority are). \item[Visual signature] denotes a set of measurable, quantitative features (or statistics) of a line figure.
-These features include \emph{network features}, which measure the structural complexity of the figure (the number of nodes, the size of components and cycles, measures of node degrees, the connectivity of the spatial graph, and others), \emph{spatial features} (the diameter of the figure, the length of its edges, the sharpness of the angles, and whether it is spatially planar), and \emph{brightness} features (statistics over the star magnitudes).
-We define 19 such features. \end{description}
+The spatial graphs may or may not be spatially planar, or even connected (although the majority are). \item[Visual signature] denotes here a set of 19 measurable, quantitative features (or statistics) of a line figure.
+These features include \emph{network features} (the number of nodes, the size of components and cycles, statistics over node degrees, the connectivity of the spatial graph, and others), \emph{spatial features} (the diameter of the figure, the length of its edges, the sharpness of the angles, and whether it is spatially planar), and \emph{brightness} features (statistics over the star magnitudes). \end{description}

 We draw two hypotheses.